 The view remains the same, but all that’s left of the gate are the cement posts.
 The location is on public land in the Waikoko Forest near the island’s “Blue Hole,” the mystical center of Kauai and the source of the Wailua River.
 For tourists, the location is not exactly easy to find or get to, but with the information below you should be able to visit this landmark site.

-The Jurassic Park Gate is about 3.5 miles from the Keahua Arboretum.
+The Jurassic Park Gate is about 3.5 miles from the Keahua Arboretum and close to the Kuilau Ridge Trail.
 The road to the Keahua Arboretum is paved, but becomes a dirt road after the bridge at the arboretum.

 After the Keahua Arboretum, the road becomes the Waikoko Forest Management Road.
 A four-wheel-drive vehicle is recommended for this part of your trip to the gate.
 Four-wheel-drive vehicles, including Jeep Wranglers, can be rented at the Lihue Airport.
 (Please note that car rental companies in Hawaii do not allow off road use of their vehicles, so proceed at your own risk when using a rental vehicle.)